Nutrition during Lent. What is not possible and what is possible? Easter fast: calendar, do's and don'ts

 6. Chocolate

-7. Fast food food because it has a lot of fat
+7. Fast food because it's high in fat

-8. Fish and vegetable oil, excluding weekends and public holidays
+8. Fish and vegetable oil, excluding weekends and holidays

-9. Alcohol, with the exception of a small amount of wine on a holiday
+9. Alcohol, with the exception of small amounts of wine on holiday

-In fact, modern priests, speaking about fasting, note that this is a restriction that a person must make for himself.
-For some people, it is enough to give up only meat, while eating dairy products, while someone needs to adhere to fasting according to all the canons.
+In fact, modern priests, speaking about fasting, note that this is a limitation that a person must make for himself.
+For some people, it is enough to give up only meat, while eating dairy products, while others need to adhere to fasting according to all the canons.

-Do you know how many fasting days recommended by the church in a year?
-According to some data, depending on the variations and more or less strict adherence, there are from 180 to 280, that is, most of them.
-The number is truly impressive!
-A fasting diet, moreover, must be observed along with other possible abstinences.
+Do you know how many fasting days are recommended by the church in a year?
+According to some data, depending on variations and more or less strict adherence, there are from 180 to 280 of them, that is, the majority.
+The figure is truly impressive!
+And the fasting diet must also be observed along with other possible abstinences.
 But this does not mean that during a strict or non-strict fast, a tasty and satisfying lunch or dinner is impossible.
-In the world there are many worthy of culinary attention, and a diet during fasting can be not a burden, but a joy!
+There are a lot of culinary treats in the world that are worthy of attention, and dieting during Lent can be not a burden, but a joy!

 Strict and non-strict

-As is known, according to folk wisdom, "fasting is not in the belly, but in the spirit."
-In Russian Orthodox tradition there are as many as four multi-day, extensive fasts (Veliky, Petrov, Uspensky, Rozhdestvensky), as well as an almost weekly fast on Friday and Wednesday (with the exception of a few weeks), three one-day fasts.
+As is known, according to folk wisdom, “fasting is not in the belly, but in the spirit.”
+In Russian Orthodox tradition There are as many as four multi-day, extensive fasts (Great, Petrov, Uspensky, Rozhdestvensky), as well as an almost weekly fast on Friday and Wednesday (with the exception of a few weeks), three one-day fasts.
 As a rule, “fasting” is divided into strict and non-strict, and a raw food diet and temporary abstinence from food are also practiced (for hermit monks and ascetics mainly).
 But you must still remember that a fasting diet is not a panacea for all ills.
-In addition, the confessors themselves allow non-observance of fasting for pregnant women, the elderly, the sick various ailments, children.
+In addition, the confessors themselves allow non-fasting for pregnant women, the elderly, and the sick. various ailments, children.

 What can and cannot be eaten?

-It is forbidden to eat any products of animal origin (including eggs and caviar), as well as bread products.
-Vegetable products, teas, jelly, cereals are allowed (but only on water, not on milk and without oil).
-In non-strict - you can eat fish and seafood, vegetable oil.
-So such a diet in the post - for weight loss is very suitable.
+During this period, it is prohibited to eat any products of animal origin (including eggs and caviar), as well as bread products.
+Herbal products, teas, jelly, porridge are allowed (but only with water, not milk and without butter).
+In the non-strict - you can eat fish and seafood, vegetable oil.
+So this fasting diet is very suitable for weight loss.

 Vegetables fruits

-It's definitely allowed as a foundation meal.
-The fasting diet for the most part consists of these important good nutrition our body products.
-In addition, they contain trace elements and vitamins, useful to man and necessary - especially in the context of insufficient intake of habitual animal proteins during fasting.
+This is certainly allowed as a foundation food.
+The fasting diet largely consists of these important good nutrition our body's products.
+In addition, they contain microelements and vitamins, useful to people and necessary - especially in the context of insufficient receipt of the usual animal proteins during fasting.

 Mushrooms, nuts

-They are traditionally a source of protein during fasting.
-Mushrooms of all kinds and various degrees of processing are allowed: dried, salted, fresh.
-And nuts - just a huge variety.
-However, do not forget about a reasonable rate: a glass of peeled walnuts at one time - a serious challenge for the stomach and liver!
-The maximum norm for the use of nuts, due to their nutritional value and energy value, is 50-100 grams per day.
+They are traditional sources of protein during fasting.
+Mushrooms of all types and varying degrees of processing are allowed: dried, salted, fresh.
+And there is simply a huge variety of nuts.
+However, do not forget about a reasonable norm: a glass of peeled walnuts at one time - a serious challenge for the stomach and liver!
+The maximum intake of nuts, due to their nutritional value and energy value, is 50-100 grams per day.

-A diet in a post for weight loss is not complete without cereals from various kinds cereals and cereals.
-Basically, any.
-However, in last years"Slip" in the press articles about the dangers of a particular cereal.
-But, rather, it is a matter of the amount of consumption and the compatibility of products.
+A fasting diet for weight loss is not complete without cereals from various types cereals and cereals Basically, any.
+However, in last years There are articles in the press about the dangers of this or that cereal.
+But, rather, it’s a matter of the amount of consumption and the combination of products.
 Particularly useful: oatmeal, buckwheat, millet, Wheat groats(better - crushed), rice.
-Do not forget to cook porridge on water during fasting, and not, as many are used to, on milk or with the addition of cow's butter.
-They are prohibited during fasting!
+During Lent, do not forget to cook porridge in water, and not, as many are used to, in milk or with the addition of cow butter.
+They are prohibited during the fasting period!

-The tradition of observing this fast determines the expression of love and devotion to the Savior and anticipates the feast of His Resurrection.
-All forty-eight days of humility, bodily and spiritual, Christians fast strictly.
-Indeed, without the purification of the spirit, the entire rite of fasting becomes an ordinary diet.
-So, keeping this in mind, during this period, you especially need to take care of the purity of your own thoughts, eliminate anger and bad emotions.
+The tradition of observing this fast defines the expression of love and devotion to the Savior and precedes the celebration of His Resurrection.
+During all forty-eight days of humility, physical and spiritual, Christians fast strictly.
+After all, without cleansing the spirit, the entire ritual of fasting becomes an ordinary diet.
+So, keeping this in mind, during this period you especially need to take care of the purity of your own thoughts, eliminate anger and bad emotions.

-The diet itself in the post before Easter should also look more strict than, for example, on Christmas.
-On many days, it is recommended to eat food that has not undergone heat treatment (raw food).
-So, for example, you need to eat on the first four days of a seven-week fast.
-And in the first - it is desirable to abstain from food altogether.
-On the first Friday, on the contrary, food sweetened with sugar or honey is welcome.
+The diet itself during the fast before Easter should also look more strict than, for example, during Christmas.
+On many days, it is recommended to eat food that has not been heat-treated (raw food diet).
+So, for example, you need to eat in the first four days of a seven-week fast.
+And in the first place, it is advisable to abstain from food altogether.
+On First Friday, on the contrary, food sweetened with sugar or honey is welcome.
 On Palm Sunday you can eat fish and seafood.
 On Lazarus Saturday - caviar.

-Note: open church calendar for this year and look at what date this or that holiday falls during Lent (because many of them are “floating”, that is, in different years they fall on different dates of the month).
-And already in connection with this information, adjust your menu.
+Note: open church calendar for this year and look at what date this or that holiday falls on during Lent (because many of them are “floating”, that is, they fall on different dates of the month in different years).
+And based on this information, adjust your menu.

 Well, in general, the principles of nutrition are most likely already clear to you.
-Now let's talk about the dishes that can be cooked.
+Now let's talk about dishes that can be prepared.
 They are of great variety.
-Truly, looking at the existing abundance, you understand that a person, with a certain skill, can do without animal-based food.
-Since there are many recipes, and the article is small, we will give only a couple of the most common ones.
+Truly, looking at the existing abundance, you understand that a person, with some skill, can completely do without animal-based food.
+Since there are many recipes, and the article is short, we will present only a couple of the most common ones.

 The vinaigrette

-Ordinary, familiar to everyone, probably from childhood, vinaigrette is a very popular dish during fasting.
-It contains a lot of vegetables, in which there are vitamins and trace elements, some amino acids.
-In addition, it is a fairly light-calorie food, quickly absorbed by the body.
+An ordinary vinaigrette, familiar to everyone, probably since childhood, is a very popular dish during fasting.
+It contains a lot of vegetables, which contain vitamins and microelements, some amino acids.
+In addition, it is a fairly light calorie food that is quickly absorbed by the body.

 Rice porridge with dried apricots and nuts

-Boil a cup of rice until fluffy. without bone) pour boiling water over and finely chop.
-We crush walnuts in a mortar.
+Boil a cup of rice until crumbly. without bones) pour boiling water over and chop finely.
+Crush walnuts in a mortar.
 We mix everything and eat with pleasure.
 When allowed, you can add a tablespoon of honey to the porridge and stir.
 You can also add raisins here.

-Before Easter, the longest and strictest fast begins, during which the use of many products is prohibited.
-But fasting is not only dietary restrictions!
-This is an immersion in one's spirituality, rethinking one's actions and correcting mistakes.
-Fasting is such a period in a person’s life when he needs to show patience and understanding, wisdom and meekness when communicating with relatives, friends and strangers.
+Before Easter, the longest and strictest fast begins, during which the consumption of many foods is prohibited.
+But fasting is not only about dietary restrictions!
+This is immersion in one’s spirituality, rethinking one’s actions and correcting mistakes.
+Fasting is a period in a person’s life when he needs to show patience and understanding, wisdom and meekness when communicating with loved ones, acquaintances and strangers.
 What else do you need to know about fasting before Easter?

-Fasting is important not only physically, but also spiritually.
+Fasting is important not only in the physical sense, but also in the spiritual sense.

 Fasting is not a diet.
-Yes, many products are prohibited for consumption - and therefore fasting is not available to some groups of people:
+Yes, many foods are prohibited for consumption - and therefore fasting is not available to some groups of people:

 • Pregnant women and nursing mothers;